architecture: Facts and figures

 - Revenue from outside the UK: £625m

 architecture education Statistics

-• 3,811 new entrants started RIBA Validated Part 1 architecture courses in 2015/16, an increase of 2% on the previous year
+• In 2017/18, 3,995 new entrants started RIBA Validated Part 1 architecture courses, an increase of 3 per cent on the previous years

 • London 2012 – the largest redevelopment project in Europe – was delivered on budget and on time.
 (Source: Construction 2025 Government Strategy document).
 UK firms will be involved in the next two Olympic Games (Rio 2016 and Tokyo 2020).